It all began with a name . . .

 May 9, 1983 - Elkader signs a resolution to join Sister Cities International and to twin with Mascara, Algeria.

-April 2007 - A new committee is formed to plan the Badria Jazairi event and to rebuild the Elkader Sister Cities Friendship club.
+April 2007 - Kathy Garms and Ed Olson formed a new committee to rebuild and reenergize the Elkader Sister Cities Friendship Club.